 Social media aggregators like Flockler will help you to curate and display public social media content created by your fans and stakeholders - and most likely there’s a stream of valuable posts waiting for you.

-For inspiration, check the social media wall by New Zealand national cricket team mixing posts from the team, players, trusted news sources and fans.
+For inspiration, learn more about the social media wall by New Zealand’s national cricket team mixing posts from the team, players, trusted news sources and fans.

 The key benefits of a social media wall

-When people ask me what I do for work, they often wonder why organisations, from SMEs to global brands, would display social media walls on their websites.
+When people ask me what I do for work, they often wonder why organisations, from SMEs to global brands, would display social media feeds on their websites.
 What’s the point?

 The size and industry plays a significant role in details but the key benefits of a social media wall are: